 |Last T20s||Hampshire v Nottinghamshire at Birmingham, Sep 2, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Crane made his Hampshire 1st XI debut against Surrey at the Ageas Bowl and took 2 for 35 as he dismissed Kumar Sangakkara - quite a first wicket - with a rank full toss and Vikram Solanki, stumped in more orthodox fashion.
 The last of Flint's 34 first-class wickets for Hampshire had been Solanki, a neat coincidence.
-A few weeks later, Crane became the youngest Hampshire player to take a five-wicket haul in the Championship.
+A few weeks later, against Warwickshire at the Ageas Bowl, Crane became the youngest Hampshire player to take a five-wicket haul in the Championship.

 Crane's second season was harder going, although only Ryan McLaren took more than his 31 Championship wickets.
 He was hardly used in the T20 Blast but had long, career-forming bowls in the Royal London Cup.

 A winter was planned with the former Australia legspinner Stuart MacGill in Sydney.
 Back-to-back seven wickets hauls for Gordon CC in Australia earned him a call-up to the New South Wales side in the Sheffield Shield, making him the first overseas player since Imran Khan in 1984/85 to play State cricket in Australia and his reputation was further enhanced when he impressed in the 2017 North vs South series in the UAE.